 Other models we tested

-: Variable speed and sturdy design make this $449 Vitamix 5200 blender a popular model for luxury blenders.
-Though considered a high performance blender, at such a high price, I wasn't wowed enough to recommend it.
-It struggled with cheese grating, and I found it to be noticeably louder than other models.
+: Variable speed and sturdy design make this Vitamix 5200 blender a popular model for luxury blenders.
+Though considered a high performance blender, at such a high price, we weren't wowed enough to recommend it.
+It struggled with cheese grating and we found it to be noticeably louder than other models.

-: This popular $350 Blendtec blender made great smoothies and crushed ice.
-However, the Blendtec failed to grate cheese, and the batter mixing preset was less effective than regular blending by speed.
+: This popular Blendtec blender worked well with frozen ingredients and crushed ice, making it a good choice for blending smoothies and making frozen cocktails.
+However, the Blendtec failed to grate cheese and the batter mixing preset was less effective than regular blending by speed.

-: Affordability aside, this $35 blender didn't perform well enough to recommend.
+: Affordability aside, this blender didn't perform well enough to recommend.
 While it did have a nice glass bowl, the lid was infuriatingly hard to remove.
-It has only presets, so you'll need to decode which ones are actually low, medium or high.
+It has only presets, so you'll need to deduce which ones are actually low, medium or high.

-: At just $29, this blender will work if you really need something cheap in a pinch.
+: This blender will work if you really need something cheap in a pinch.
 But don't expect excellence.
 It wasn't able to handle large frozen strawberries or evenly mix pancake batter.
 Still, it could suffice for small jobs.

-: Great looks and bonus points for a cute name, but that's not enough to recommend this $200 blender.
-Performance was average, and it struggled to mix wet and dry ingredients.
+: Great looks and bonus points for a cute name, but that's not enough to recommend this blender.
+Performance was average and it struggled to mix wet and dry ingredients.

-In a test of pure crushing power, we placed 2 cups of ice cubes into each blender.
-Counting the number of pulses it takes to get to a fine, crushed ice gives a good indication of real-world chopping power.
+In a test of pure crushing power, we placed two cups of ice cubes into each blender.
+Counting the number of pulses it takes to get to fine, crushed ice gives a good indication of real-world chopping power.
 The three blenders we recommended above performed well.

 A classic blender recipe, fruit smoothies were high on my list of recipes to test.
-I used 2 cups of orange juice and 1 cup of frozen strawberries to make the test smoothies.
+This shouldn't be a big stress test for any decent blender and so it really comes down to speed and consistency.
+We used two cups of orange juice and one cup of frozen strawberries to make the test smoothies.

 While many of these tests yielded very similar results, a few worked faster than others.
 Not all blenders come with presets, but the ones that do almost always include a smoothie function.
 When possible, this is the mode we used.
 If there was no smoothie blender function, we followed the blender's manual recommendation for smoothie making.
 This was usually around a minute on high.

-This is a relatively easy test and most blenders handled it well.
+This is a relatively easy test and most blenders handled frozen ingredients well.
 Some were frothier and some slushier, but only the Black & Decker model left large chunks of frozen strawberry unblended.

 Nut flour and butter

 Blenders aren't all about beverages.
 There are plenty of other uses, including grinding dry ingredients.
-For our dry ingredient test, we put 1 cup of almond pieces (unroasted) in each blender and pulsed until those pieces were reduced to a fine flour.
-A bit of a challenge for some blenders, but most were able to do this in about 10-20 pulses, with the Hamilton Beach model yielding noticeably coarser results.
+For our dry ingredient test, we put a cup of almond pieces (unroasted) in each blender and pulsed until those pieces were reduced to a fine flour.
+A bit of a challenge for some blenders, but most were able to do this in about 10 to 20 pulses, with the Hamilton Beach model yielding noticeably coarser results.